RTEMS/rtems-docs/user/overview/index.rst

 routines to manage memory, pass messages, or provide mutual exclusion.
 The developer is then able to concentrate solely on the application.
-By using standard software components, the time and cost required to develop sophisticated real-time applications is significantly reduced.
+By using standard software components, the time and cost required to develop sophisticated real-time applications are significantly reduced.